CTV Advertising Measurement

 Many brands are now taking the guesswork and mathematics out of their pursuit of holistic cross-media reach equation with Beatgrid, using unique passive ACR measurement technology to overwhelmingly prove that single source, first-party data is the way to go with verified, data-driven proof of their CTV incremental reach performance on a given campaign.

-Brand advertisers are increasingly challenged to optimize media spend, understand cost per reach and frequency metrics per channel, and understand average frequency management across a fragmented mix of channels now needed to drive 1+ reach.
+Brand advertisers are increasingly challenged to optimize media spend as they now need to understand cost per reach and frequency metrics per channel, as well as the average frequency management across a fragmented mix of channels, to drive 1+ reach.
 Robust data that can be systematically used to optimize the most effective way of spending a campaign budget on TV to build 1+ reach and not waste budget on duplicating the audience bought.
 Furthermore, it’s undeniable that collecting person-level ad exposure on a 1-2-1 content matching basis yields actual R&F data, real data.
 If all ad exposure is collected in the same source, it is first-party unduplicated data, and so it doesn’t need to integrate with other data sources to report Reach & Frequency.

 The holy grail in campaign cross-media measurement, especially for TV, comes down to data quality and brand advertisers realizing that all data is not equal though much of it is free.
 Provenance matters in measurement data:

 - What assumptions were necessary if third-party data sets are being fused together?

 - What is the vendor confidence level in the data accuracy?

 All key tick boxes if cross-media advertising measurement is truly being taken seriously.
 There is no substitute for high-quality data because accuracy matters.